metablaster/WindowsFirewallRuleset/README.md

 2. Windows Powershell 5 [Download Powershell](https://github.com/PowerShell/PowerShell)
 3. Git (Optional) [Download Git](https://git-scm.com/downloads)

+Note that Powershell is built into Windows by default, you will probably need to install it or update on some old systems.

 To be able to apply rules to older systems such as Windows 7, edit the `GlobalVariables.ps1` and add a new variable that defines your system version:

 ```$Platform = "10.0+" #Windows 10 and above``` is defined to target Windows 10 and above by default for all rules, for example for Windows 7, define a new variable that looks like this:\